20 Minute Thai Curry Noodle Soup

 Why you should make this Thai Curry Soup -

-This aromatic bowl combines creamy coconut milk with the depth of curry paste to create a broth that's both comforting and complex.
 Bouncy noodles and fresh herbs add texture, while a squeeze of fresh lime adds freshness.
-Each bite is balanced, flavourful and comforting.
+Each bite is balanced, flavourful and hearty.

 The best part is that this recipe should take no more than 30 minutes (including the time to cook the noodles).
-The simplicity is matched by it’s versatility and I encourage you to swap with whatever vegetables are in season or protein you have on hands.
-This Thai Curry Soup is perfect for weeknight dinners when you're craving something deeply satisfying without the fuss.
+It's as simple as it is versatile - swap in whatever vegetables are in season or throw on whatever protein you have in the fridge.

 Ingredients